 I was a fervent crusader for macrobiotics, intent upon changing the eating habits of the world, and thereby the world itself.
 At the time I felt certain that the whole world would be eating brown rice and vegetables in a decade.
 After all, ten years ago I had been nine, and the world seemed to have changed a lot since then!
 Everything seems so possible, but you don’t know what is until you try.

 Halfway into the 60’s, few people had ever heard of brown rice, and the only sesame seed they were ever likely to encounter was on top of a hamburger bun.
-Sunflower seeds were strictly for the birds and the only beans in the British diet came in a tin with tomato sauce.
+Sunflower seeds were strictly for the birds and the only beans or pasta in the British diet came in a tin with tomato sauce.
 If you were lucky enough to find pure fruit juice on sale, it would have come from Germany in a glass bottle and probably cost as much as a bottle of decent wine.
 Western bread was white, except in a few places like Germany, Poland and Scandinavia.
 Disease was seen as a random event – the fickle finger of fate, disconnected from personal lifestyle or environmental pollution.
 Your NHS doctor was wholly responsible for your health.